onc-healthit/api-resource-guide/docs/inquiry-portal/g10-inquiries.md

 Health IT developers must include all the resources necessary via the multiple patient services API responses to fully resolve references contained in HL7 FHIR resources, including “Organization” resources.

+## Paragraph (g)(10)(iii)
+### March 2021
+**Stakeholder Inquiry**: Can you clarify how we are expected to scope US Core IG resources that do not exists in USCDI or the FHIR Patient Compartment?

+**ONC Response**: We have provided a clarification in the Certification Companion Guide for § 170.315(g)(10) to address this ambiguity:

+*"For demonstration of the SMART IG "Standalone Launch" steps, health IT developers are permitted to scope US Core IG resources that do not exist in either the standard adopted at § 170.213 (USCDI version 1) or the "Compartment Patient" section of the standard adopted at § 170.215(a)(1) (HL7 FHIR Release 4.0.1) as either patient/[Resource] or user/[Resource].
+These resources include “Encounter,” “Device,” “Location,” “Medication,” “Organization,” “Practitioner,” and “PractitionerRole.”
+Health IT developers must document their supported scopes according to the technical documentation requirements at § 170.315(g)(10)(viii)(A) and § 170.404(a)(2)."*

+The <a target = "_blank" href = "https://inferno.healthit.gov/suites/g10_certification">Inferno testing tool ONC Health IT Certification Program tests for § 170.315(g)(10)</a> will be updated to accommodate this change in the coming weeks.

 --8<-- "includes/abbreviations.md"